 There are several potential reasons for bad odors in cats.
 Once you are able to determine the location of the odor, you may be able to figure out the root cause.
 In many cases, your cat will need to go to the veterinarian.
 If you are unable to determine the source of the odor, it's still important to contact your vet.

-Some people assume it's normal for cats to have bad breath.
-However, halitosis in cats is usually a sign of a health problem.
+Some people assume it's normal for cats to have bad breath or halitosis.
+However, consistent bad breath in cats is usually a sign of a health problem.
 Temporary mouth odors may be caused by something the cat ate.
-However, consistently bad breath calls for a visit to the veterinarian.

 Dental disease is probably the most common cause of bad breath in cats.
 Plaque and tartar buildup has a foul odor due to its bacteria content.
-The buildup can cause gingivitis and lead to gum disease.
-The odor may become worse and the teeth and gums can become permanently damaged.
-Your vet will likely recommend professional dental cleaning.
+The buildup can cause gingivitis and lead to gum disease, leading to tooth loss.

 Constipation causes stool to back up in the colon, making the cat strain to defecate.
 The hard, impacted stool might not pass, but sometimes liquid stool is able to pass.
 This can get on your cat around the rear end and tends to smell especially foul.
-Get your cat to the vet within a day if you suspect constipation.
 This is a very uncomfortable situation for the cat and is sometimes a sign of a more serious health issue.

 Skin and Coat